 Topic: Digital Literacy/Digital Humanities, Facilitator: Kim Lacey

-The focus of this year’s FLCs is to examine the impact of emerging technologies on higher education and develop creative and effective pedagogical approaches that support students’ learning needs.
+The focus of this year’s FLCs was to examine the impact of emerging technologies on higher education and develop creative and effective pedagogical approaches that support students’ learning needs.

 ChatGPT and other artificial intelligence (AI) applications are already being used by students to complete traditional college assignments, and observers expect that these technologies will quickly become more common and more powerful.
 The implications for higher education are significant, and many universities are moving quickly to adapt teaching methods and curricula to this new reality.
 Moreover, these technologies will likely have dramatic impacts in the workplace, with implications on how universities prepare students for their careers.

-The learning communities will examine and discuss strategies for how individual faculty or departments can revise teaching methods, course design, or curriculum in response to these emerging AI technologies.
-Each member will develop their own implementable project, such as a course redesign, new assignment(s), a curricular proposal, or a resource for other faculty.
+The learning communities examined and discussed strategies for how individual faculty or departments can revise teaching methods, course design, or curriculum in response to these emerging AI technologies.
+Each member developed their own implementable project, such as a course redesign, new assignment(s), a curricular proposal, or a resource for other faculty.

 Members and Topics/Interests